National Museum of Slavery

 Best for

-Context, learning and remembrance; quiet, respectful visits.
+Context, learning and remembrance in a quiet, respectful setting.

 Time needed

-30–60 minutes depending on your reading pace.
+About 30 to 60 minutes depending on your reading pace.

 Vibe

-Reflective, educational, intentionally understated.
+Reflective, educational and intentionally understated.

 Location & access

-- Often paired with a coastal drive (southbound) and nearby viewpoints.
+- Often paired with a southbound coastal drive and nearby viewpoints.

 Opening & tickets